Is the Holy Spirit Only the Power of God?

 For further study on the subject:

 Jesus Christ IS God! by Robert L. Sumner (One of most comprehensive works defending the Deity of Christ.
-Chapter two confronts the arguments which say the Holy Spirit is an impersonal "it."
-Chapter two confronts the arguments which say the Holy Spirit is an impersonal "it.") (book)
+Chapter two confronts the arguments which say the Holy Spirit is an impersonal "it." (book)

 The NT Witness: The Personality of the Holy Spirit [offsite article]